Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Experimental Results

-We first took 7 real clinical XCA image sequences as the original experimental data for the evaluation of proposed TV-TRPCA and TSRG methods.
-All these sequences were obtained from Ruijin Hospital affiliated to Shanghai Jiao Tong University, including left coronary artery(LCA) and right coronary artery(RCA) angiograms in different positions such as AP, LAO/RAO and CRAN/CAUD.
-Each sequence is consisted of 60 continuous frames with resolution of 656$\times$656 pixels and 8 bits per pixel.
-Furthermore, to exam the stability and applicability of our methods, we did the same experiment with the database of TÜRKER TUNCER updated on \textit{Kaggle}\footnote{\url{https://www.kaggle.com/datasets/turkertuncer/coronary-angiography-print}}.
-This database contains 51 groups of XCA image sequences in four different positions, and each sequence is consisted of 10 continuous frames with resolution of 512$\times$512 pixels and 8 bits per pixel.
-In the experiment, we randomly selected 10 sequences from the database for calculation.
+We first took 7 clinical XCA image sequences as the raw experimental data for the evaluation of proposed TV-TRPCA and TSRG methods.
+All these sequences were obtained from Ruijin Hospital affiliated to Shanghai Jiao Tong University, including left coronary artery (LCA) and right coronary artery (RCA) angiograms in different positions such as AP, LAO/RAO and CRAN/CAUD.
+Each sequence is consisted of 60 continuous frames with resolution resized to 512$\times$512 pixels and 8 bits per pixel.
+Furthermore, to exam the stability and applicability of our methods, we did the same experiment with the dataset of TÜRKER TUNCER uploaded on \textit{Kaggle}\footnote{\url{https://www.kaggle.com/datasets/turkertuncer/coronary-angiography-print}}.
+This dataset contains 51 groups of XCA image sequences in four different positions, and each sequence is consisted of 10 continuous frames with resolution of 512$\times$512 pixels and 8 bits per pixel.
+In the experiment, we randomly selected 10 sequences from the dataset for calculation.

-For quantitative analysis, experienced surgeons were invited to precisely segment the original XCA images and the ground truth(GT) vessel masks were obtained, as shown in \hyperref[fig4]{Fig.4.}(a1)-(a4), which are used as the gold standard of the foreground layer.
+For quantitative analysis, experienced surgeons were invited to precisely segment the raw XCA images, and the ground truth (GT) vessel masks were obtained, as shown in \hyperref[fig7]{Fig.7.(a1)-(a4)}, which are used as the gold standard of the foreground layer.
 Due to the blurred vessel edge, the artificially selected vessel foreground area will be widened.
-In the experiment of vessel segmentation, the GT vessel mask is processed with smooth edge contraction to make the binary vessel mask more accurate, as shown in \hyperref[fig7]{Fig.7.}(a1)-(a4).
+In the experiment of vessel segmentation, the GT vessel mask is processed with smooth edge contraction to make the binary vessel mask more accurate, as shown in \hyperref[fig8]{Fig.8.(a1)-(a4)} .